josh-hrr/typescript-playground/README.md

 ## Introduction

-This repository is designed for improving TypeScript coding skills through a series of practice exercises and challenges.
+This repository is designed to enlist Typescript coding skills through a series of practice exercises and challenges.
 Happy coding!

 # array methods